DefNT/WebAssignment1/README.md

 # Web Technology - Assignment 1

-## It features web tasks demonstrating basic HTML and CSS usage.
+## This repo features web tasks demonstrating basic HTML and CSS usage.
 Each page includes a navigation bar allowing you to switch between pages

 ## Repository Structure